redox-os/rfcs/text/0000-io_uring.md

 `xhcid` handles this is by having two files allocated for each hardware
 endpoint: `ctl` and `data`.
-Not only is it much more complex and complicated both for the driver and the driver user, but it also requires two separate syscalls, and thus causes more context switches than it necessary.
+Not only is it much more complex and complicated both for the driver and the driver user, but it also requires two separate syscalls, and thus causes more context switches than necessary.

 # Detailed design
 [design]: #detailed-design